openhab/openhab-addons/addons/binding/org.openhab.binding.amazonechocontrol/README.md

 # Amazon Echo Control Binding

-This binding let control openHAB Amazon Echo devices (Alexa).
+This binding can control Amazon Echo devices (Alexa) from openhab.

 The idea for writing this binding came from this blog: http://blog.loetzimmer.de/2017/10/amazon-alexa-hort-auf-die-shell-echo.html (German).
 Thank you Alex!